eclipse-vertx/vert.x/core_manual_java.md

 Functions:

 * `write(buffer)`: write a Buffer to the `WriteStream`.
 This method will never block.
 Writes are queued internally and asynchronously written to the underlying resource.
 * `setWriteQueueMaxSize(size)`: set the number of bytes at which the write queue is considered *full*, and the method `writeQueueFull()` returns `true`.
-Note that, even if the write queue is considered full, if `writeBuffer` is called the data will still be accepted and queued.
+Note that, even if the write queue is considered full, if `write` is called the data will still be accepted and queued.
 * `writeQueueFull()`: returns `true` if the write queue is considered full.
 * `exceptionHandler(handler)`: Will be called if an exception occurs on the `WriteStream`.
 * `drainHandler(handler)`: The handler will be called if the `WriteStream` is considered no longer full.